jesperancinha/staco-app/README.md

 ### Project Layout

+##### Article related

 - [Stamps and Coins Demo](./stamps-and-coins-demo) - Module used to create Demo data.
 It sends Coin and Stamps images and it can generate the initial data
 - [Stamps and Coins Common](./stamps-and-coins-common) - Contains common libraries, namely, Data Transfer Objects, Domain model and Parameter Store Property Provider
 - [Stamps and Coins Batch](./stamps-and-coins-batch) - Spring batch Quartz based Jobs.
 They dump the data from PostgreSQL to a file and ship it to S3.
 Another Job retrieves the data, unpacks it and sends it to DynamoDB.
 - [Stamps and Coins Service](./stamps-and-coins-service) - This is our starting point.
 It contains a Reactive Application which uses PostgreSQL using R2DBC repos on coroutines
 - [Stamps and Coins Local Stack Service](./stamps-and-coins-ls-service) - This application serves data in the same way as the above except that it connects to DynamoDB.
 All Localstack implementations are manual
--   [Stamps and Coins Cloud Server](./stamps-and-coins-cloud-service) - Uses automated configuration and tries to use Localstack as much as possible.
 - [Stamps and Coins Web](./stamps-and-coins-web) - Front End Application to explore the different implementations.
 Pagination is implemented

+##### External to article

+- [Stamps and Coins Cloud Server](./stamps-and-coins-cloud-service) - Uses automated configuration and tries to use Localstack as much as possible.
 - [Stamps and Coins Blocking Service](./stamps-and-coins-blocking-service) - The initial application that started this project back in April 2021.
 It is now a login authentication/authorization security exploration module, which contains implementations of BASIC Auth, OAUTH2 local Auth and OAUTH with GitHub.
 ---
 ## Setup environment